Zili125935/semi_auto_process/README.md

 **Please make sure rename new input excel file everytime you use this script!**

 * Step 4:\
-Go back to Command and enter
+Go back to Command, copy & paste the following command to run the script
 ```
 python sunshine_run.py
 ```